 The Different Types of Tableware and Drinkware

-Any meal begins with serving the food; thus we’ll begin with serveware.
-These are the vessels from which we serve meals, rather than those we eat from directly.
-For those casual weeknight dinners, we tend to omit serveware—we simply serve ourselves straight from the casserole pan, the pasta pot, or the pizza box.
+Aren't plates serving ware?
+Technically, No. These are the vessels from which we serve meals rather than those we eat directly.
+For those casual weeknight dinners, we tend to omit these wares—we simply serve ourselves straight from the casserole pan, the pasta pot, or the pizza box.

 The fourth classification of tableware is drinkware, which complements the dinnerware and flatware at each diner's setting.
 Drinkware includes teacups, coffee cups, glasses, champagne flutes, and anything else from which we drink our beverages of choice.

 Tableware by Material